mlinreallife/blog/content/posts/data-scientists-crazy.md

 draft: false
 ---

-I used to be a web developer.
+I used to be a web back-end developer.
 The first time, I saw code from a data scientist, I was shocked.
 For me it was a mess.
 The quality was poor in comparison of what I was used to doing in software development.
 There was almost no test.
 I was unpleasantly surprised to see that sometimes there was no versioning system.

 Seeing that, I was sure: data scientists act crazy.
 Now, I am a data scientist.
 Do I act crazy?
 I hope not.